GOED's Supply Chain Navigator User Guide

 Multiple levels of filtering make it easy to focus on companies with specific attributes.
 This guide gives a brief overview and practical instructions to help you get the most from its features.

-Value Chain Segments Currently Covered
+Supply Chain Segments Currently Covered

 This Navigator currently includes one segment: